xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    Prior to version 8.1.0, when a Test Case in a Test Suite fails, the Test Suite reruns immediately from the failed Test Case.
 If the Test Suite reruns for the configured rerun times and the Test Case still fails, Katalon Studio stops executing the Test Suite right away.

    From version 8.1.0 onwards, you will define how many times to immediately rerun a failed Test Case of a Test Suite.
-When a Test Case is failed and already meets the configured rerun times, regardless of its result, Katalon Studio continues execute the rest Test Cases of the Test Suite.
+When a Test Case is failed and meets the configured rerun times, Katalon Studio continues to execute the rest Test Cases of the Test Suite regardless of its result.

    **Requirements**